SRT / VTT / ASS Subtitle Formats

 - Annotations and Metadata: Supports adding annotation information without affecting subtitle display.

-SRT vs VTT
+SRT vs. VTT Comparison

 Feature | SRT | VTT |